 How do I arrange for my child's Baptism?

 Registered parishioners with infants to be baptized will participate in a preparatory session with a Pastor or a deacon of the parish on the Thursday before the ceremony.
-Baptisms in English are celebrated at the 10 am Mass on the third Sunday of the month.
-Baptisms in Spanish are celebrated at the Noon Mass on the third Sunday of the month.
-Call the Parish Office for the next available date.
+Baptisms are scheduled upon the availability of a priest or deacon.
+Please call the Parish Office at 503-769-2656 for the next available date.

 Adults wishing reception into the church will participate in evening sessions explaining Catholic beliefs and practices.
 The Rite of Christian Initiation of Adults or RCIA sessions begins each year in September and finish during the Easter season.
 Baptisms take place at the Easter Vigil Service.
 Please go to Becoming Catholic for more details.